rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

       Post.update {_id: post._id}, { $set: content: e.currentTarget.value}
 {% endhighlight%}

-Here we are again finding the target element storing it in *post* variable and using its id and value to update the appropriate postwhenever enter key is pressed inside the input box..(<small> keycode for enter key is 13</small>)
+Here we are again finding the target element, storing it in *post* variable and using its id and value to update the appropriate post whenever enter key is pressed inside the input box..(<small> keycode for enter key is 13</small>)

 MongoDB update query takes two argument 1. the *id* of the target element and 2. *value* to be updated..